Metals

 - Iron is extracted from hematite using carbon monoxide

-- Calcium carbonate is used to remove impurities from the ore
+- Calcium carbonate is used to remove acidic impurities from the ore

-- Calcoum carbonate thermally decomposes into calcium oxide which forms slag
+- Calcium carbonate thermally decomposes into calcium oxide which forms slag

 - Slag is separately removed from the furnace